 Despite these findings, the Victorian Government has a strong track record of taking a conservative, safety focused approach to the management of PFAS.
 When managing soil, our first priority is to make sure protections are in place for the community and workers in line with EPA and WorkSafe requirements.

 Safely transporting soil

-The trucks that will take tunnel soil away from West Gate Tunnel Project worksites will be sealed and fully covered so there is no dust or soil dropped on the road.
+The trucks that take tunnel soil away from West Gate Tunnel Project worksites are covered and sealed so there is no dust or soil dropped on the road.

-Drivers are fully trained and GPS technology in the trucks will allow monitoring to ensure truck routes are adhered to.
+Drivers are fully trained and GPS technology in the trucks allows monitoring to ensure truck routes are adhered to.